 3. The Discovery of Handwashing

 Washing hands is second nature to all of us, but it has not always been so in the past.
 In fact, Hungarian physician Ignaz Semmelweis discovered the benefits of hand washing by analyzing the mortality data of patients in hospitals.
-Recreate his data analysis here.
+Recreate his data analysis using this dataset.

 4. The Android App Market in Google Play